cajal/foundation/README.md

 cd foundation/docker
 ```

-Step 3) In this directory, create an `.env` file with the following variables at minimum.
+Step 3) Create an `.env` file with the following variables at minimum.
 (Replace * with your own values)
 ```
 DJ_SUPPORT_FILEPATH_MANAGEMENT=TRUE
 DJ_HOST=at-database.ad.bcm.edu